30 Nov Sell Flat Without EWS1

 What are the problems with EWS1 forms?/ What does this mean for leaseholders?

-Secondly, there is a shortage of qualified professionals who are able to carry out the ESW1 assessments.
-As such, given banks will not lend money on flats in buildings where an EWS1 form is required, people are finding themselves unable to move.
-Whilst the government has recently provided grants to increase the number of experts who have the required level of training to undertake these assessments, there is a considerable backlog to work through.
-Nonetheless, given the high demand for obtaining EWS1 forms, some housing associations have stated that it could take several years for all ESW1 assessments to be undertaken and for the remediation works to be carried out following inspection.
+Secondly, there is a shortage of qualified professionals to conduct EWS1 assessments.
+Since banks will not lend on flats in buildings requiring an EWS1 form, people are unable to move.
+Despite recent government grants to train more experts, a considerable backlog remains.
+Consequently, some housing associations estimate that it could take several years to complete all EWS1 assessments and the subsequent remediation work.

 Things to note